muratk5n/thirdwave/en/README.md

 But these days ironically Berksh has a lot of cash in hand; cant find good companies to invest in or cant find any good company that is not overvalued? 🤔  Probably the latter.
+Wilshire Index is through the roof.

 ---